-In the healthcare industry, various initiatives have been launched, including the 8th Medical Care Plan, the 4th Medical Cost Optimization Plan, and reforms to improve working conditions for doctors.
-The industry still faces the challenge of building an efficient, effective, and high-quality healthcare delivery system.
+In the healthcare industry, various initiatives have been launched, such as the simultaneous revision of NHI medical and long-term care fees, the 8th Medical Care Plan, the 4th Medical Cost Optimization Plan, and reforms to improve working conditions for doctors.
+The industry continues to face the challenge of developing an efficient, effective, and high-quality healthcare delivery system.